 What People Are Saying

 Despite the variations in state laws, support for distracted driving legislation is strong countrywide.
-The previously mentioned SUNY study cites a survey conducted by the National Highway Traffic Safety Administration reports that 90% of drivers support laws to ban texting while driving.
-A similar survey by Nationwide Insurance, which surveyed opinion on cell phone use while driving in general, reported that 80% of drivers support some type of restrictions.
+The previously mentioned SUNY study cites a survey conducted by the National Highway Traffic Safety Administration that reports that 90% of drivers support laws to ban texting while driving.
+A similar survey by Nationwide Insurance, which surveyed opinions on cell phone use while driving in general, reported that 80% of drivers support some type of restrictions.

 Almost 75% of those surveyed also believe that restrictions should apply to all drivers, not just to specific groups such as teens.
 It appears that most people understand that, drunk driving vs texting, both are very dangerous.